vanallenlab/EAC-multiome/README.md

 # EAC-multiome

-This repository accompanies the work "Cell states and neighborhoods in distinct clinical stages of primary and metastatic esophageal adenocarcinoma" (ref)
+This repository accompanies the "Cell states and neighborhoods in distinct clinical stages of primary and metastatic esophageal adenocarcinoma" ([paper](https://www.biorxiv.org/content/10.1101/2024.08.17.608386v3))
 It contains all the code necessary to reproduce the analyses.
 Each subsection contains a README that contains a description of the path placeholders.